ufukty/logbook/docs/security/README.md

    1. compares `D` and `hash`
    1. answers when `D == hash`

-Notes:
+**Notes**

-- Difficulty increases exponentially with `n`, linearly with `m`.
+- Difficulty for client increases exponentially with `n`, linearly with `m`.
 - Increase the `m` against `n` to reduce deviation in completion time.
+- Increasing `m` over `n` reduces the disparity between difficulties for the server to create challenges and the client to solve them.
 - Responder only needs to find answers of a percentage of all questions (~90%).
 - Responder should not spend more than 2 times of expected completion time on any question.